Learn Kestra by Building Your First Workflows

 Triggers

-Automate your Kestra flows with triggers.
-Learn how to schedule workflows or trigger them based on events like file uploads, API calls, or other flow completions.
+Automate Kestra flows with triggers.
+Schedule workflows or trigger them based on events like file uploads, API calls, or other flow completions.

 Flowable tasks